weaveworks/weave/weavedns/README.md

 ## Domain search paths

-If you don't supply a domain search path (with `--dns-search=`), `weave run ...` will tell a container to look for "bare" hostnames, like `pingme`, in its own domain.
-That's why you can just say `ping pingme` above -- since the hostname is `ubuntu.weave.local`, it will look for `pingme.weave.local`.
+If you don't supply a domain search path (with `--dns-search=`), `weave run ...` tells a container to look for "bare" hostnames, like `pingme`, in its own domain.
+That's why you can just invoke `ping pingme` above -- since the hostname is `ubuntu.weave.local`, it will look for `pingme.weave.local`.

-If you want to supply other entries for the domain search path, e.g. if you want containers in different sub-domains to resolve hostnames across all sub-domains plus some external domains, you will need *also* to supply the `weave.local` domain to retain the above behaviour.
+If you want to supply other entries for the domain search path, e.g. if you want containers in different sub-domains to resolve hostnames across all sub-domains plus some external domains, you need *also* to supply the `weave.local` domain to retain the above behaviour.

 ```bash